MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

             'sizeBy': 'custom_prop_key_10',
             'startSize': '15px',
             'endSize': '30px',
-            'order': 1,
-        },
-        'custom_arc_type_2': {...},
-        # As many arc types as needed
-    },
-    'propDefaults': {
+            'props': {
                 'custom_prop_key_10': {
                     'name': 'A name to be displayed in the UI', 'type': 'num',
                     'enabled': False,
                     'help': 'A help text for the numeric input', 'constraint': 'int',
                     'unit': 'units',
                 },
+                # As many default props as needed
+            },
+            'order': 1,
+        },
+        'custom_arc_type_2': {...},
-        # As many propDefaults as needed
+        # As many arc types as needed
     },
     'data': {
         'custom_arc_data_1': {